2020–21 FC Bayern Munich II season

 FC Bayern Munich II played the 2020–21 season in the 3.
 Liga.
-Bayern Munich II were the defending 3.
-Liga champions.

-Review and events

-Bayern Munich II came into the 2020–21 season as the defending 3.
-Liga champions.
+Bayern Munich II went into the 2020–21 season as the defending 3.
+Liga champions, but were not promoted to 2.
+Bundesliga because they are a reserve team.
+Bayern II finished the 2020–21 season 17th in the league standings and were relegated to Regionalliga.

+Season
-On 25 August, Holger Seitz became manager of Bayern II.
-Their season started on 19 September with a 2–2 draw against Türkgücü München.

-Bayern II finished September in 18th place with a 3–0 loss to SC Verl.
+On 25 August, Holger Seitz was hired as the manager of Bayern II.
+The team's season started on 19 September with a 2–2 draw against Türkgücü München.
+A week later, Bayern II suffered a 3–0 loss to SC Verl, finishing 18th in the league standings after their September matches.

-They started in October with a 3–0 win against Dynamo Dresden on 2 October.
-With the win, Bayern II jumped up 10 places to eighth place.
-They then drew their matches against KFC Uerdingen 05 and 1.
-FC Kaiserslautern.
-The pair of draws dropped Bayern II down to 13th place.
-Bayern II's only loss in October was against Viktoria Köln.
-They finished October in 11th place with a 2–0 win against Waldhof Mannheim on 25 October.
+Bayern II started the month of October with a 3–0 win against Dynamo Dresden on 2 October, vaulting them 10 places in the standings to eighth place.
+Bayern II then drew their next two matches against KFC Uerdingen 05 and 1.
+FC Kaiserslautern, taking the team down three spots to 13th place.
+Bayern II suffered their only loss in October against Viktoria Köln 21 October.
+With a 2–0 win against Waldhof Mannheim on 25 October, Bayern II finished 11th in the league standings after the month of October.

-November started with a 4–2 win against Wehen Wiesbaden on 1 November.
-However, they went on to lose to 1.
-FC Magdeburg, VfB Lübeck, FC Ingolstadt 04, and Hansa Rostock, finished November in the relegation zone (17th place).

-In December, Bayern II defeated 1.
-FC Saarbrücken on 13 December, and drew MSV Duisburg on 16 December and SpVgg Unterhaching on 19 December, finishing 2020 in 16th place.
+On 1 November, Bayern II started the month with a 4–2 win against Wehen Wiesbaden.
+However, they went on to lose their next four matches to 1.
+FC Magdeburg, VfB Lübeck, FC Ingolstadt 04, and Hansa Rostock respectively, finishing 17th in the league standings in one of the four automatic relegation positions.
+After a bye week, Bayern II started December with a defeat of 1.
+FC Saarbrücken on 13 December, and the followed that win by earning two more points with draws against MSV Duisburg on 16 December and SpVgg Unterhaching on 19 December.
+Bayern II's December performance allowed them to move about the relegation line, but still left them 16th in league standings at the end of 2020.